BH-M87/cool-cli/README.md

-# simple-cli
+# cool-cli
-A simple cli, build for independent webpack config.
+A cool cli, build for independent webpack config.